tkressma/pixel-sketch/README.md

 I had (or still have?) plans to develop a full stack social media application based around this pixel sketchpad.
 The main concept is that users speak their thoughts through their art and share it to their followers.

-Below is some concept artboards I designed using Adobe XD.
+Below are some concept artboards I designed using Adobe XD.

 ![](./images/sketchshare-landing.png)